renns/bennu/ApiSpec.md

 **Response Parameters:**

 * channelId: String
-* connectionIid: String - The logged in alias's connectionId.
+* connectionIid: String - The logged in alias' connectionId.
 To get the alias object, you must query for it, using the connctionIid.

 **Error Codes:**